 During his lifetime Chayefsky never commented on the record about his expectations for Network, or how he assumed people would take the film’s most memorable moment.
 But years after Chayefsky's 1981, we learned that he wasn’t prepared for the wild devotion to the film, and spite that was directed at the news (and newscasters) of the time.
 A portion of letters written by Chayefsky that the New York Times transcribed in 2011, addressed to “Walter” and “John,” as in Walter Cronkite and John Chancellor, state, “I never meant this film to be an attack on television as an institution in itself, but only as a metaphor for the rest of the times.”
 It’s obvious that Chayefsky never thought that the audience would be so affected by this one speech.

-Aside from being a blistering indictment of state of American entertainment in the 1970s, Beale’s speech is one of the most misappropriated quotes in film history.
+Aside from being a blistering indictment of the state of American entertainment in the 1970s, Beale’s speech is one of the most misappropriated quotes in film history.
 It’s so often quoted that its meaning isn’t just misconstrued, but it’s as if it’s been stripped of meaning completely.
-The phrase has been parodied and parroted in films and television shows as wide ranging as UHF, Mork & Mindy, Dallas, and Jetsons: The Movie.
+The phrase has been parodied and parroted in films and television shows as wide-ranging as UHF, Mork & Mindy, Dallas, and Jetsons: The Movie.

-Aaron Sorkin, a well known devotee of Chayefsky has included scenes referencing the speech in the pilots of two TV shows - Studio 60 on the Sunset Strip and The Newsroom.
+Aaron Sorkin, a well-known devotee of Chayefsky has included scenes referencing the speech in the pilots of two TV shows - Studio 60 on the Sunset Strip and The Newsroom.
 Most recently the speech was referenced in Sharknado 4 of all things when a newscaster named Howard Beale literally said, “I’m mad as hell and I’m not going to take it anymore.”

 The quote is most often found outside of film and television in political campaigns, most recently it was the slogan of Carl P. Paladino during his run for governor of New York.
-It’s hard to throw a rock in pop culture and not find a sly reference to or a straight up verbatim quote of Beale’s speech.
+It’s hard to throw a rock in pop culture and not find a sly reference to or a straight-up verbatim quote of Beale’s speech.